Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.1

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This number is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

 Display Prices